 3.)
 Mom has 4 – 6 pups weighing about 1 lbs. each.

 4.)
 The autoimmune disease Systemic Lupus Erythmatosus (SLE), or lupus, literally means wolf redness, because in the eighteenth century, physicians believed the disease was caused by a wolf’s bite.
 So, no, you wont turn into a lycanthrope if bitten by a wolf.

 The Vikings wore wolf skins and drank wolf blood to take on the wolf’s spirit in battle.
 They also viewed real wolves as battle companions or hrægifr (corpse trolls).

 6.)
 Wolves run on their toes, which helps them to stop and turn quickly and to help prevent their paw pads from wearing down.

 But wait, there’s more!

 7.)
-Wolves can swim distances of up to 8 miles (13 kilometers) helped by small webs between their toes.
+Wolves can swim distances of up to 8 miles.
+They are assisted by small webs between their toes.

 8.)
-The smallest wolves live in the Middle East, where they can weigh only 30 pounds.
-The largest wolves live in Canada, Alaska, and the Soviet Union, where they can get up to 175 pounds.
+The smallest wolves live in the Middle East, where they can weigh only 30 lbs.
+The largest wolves live in Canada, Alaska, and the Soviet Union, where they can get up to 175 lbs.

 10.)
 A wolf pack may contain around 5 wolves or as much as 30 or more.